Take the 60-Minute Home Network Security Challenge

 Create a Guest Network (10 minutes): Most Wi-Fi equipment allows setting up a separate guest network and the manual should explain how to do this.
 By creating a guest network, you are being a great host by giving guests easy Wi-Fi access, but you’re doing it without potentially giving them access to all your devices.
 You can create a new guest network name and add a password.
 When creating a name, don’t use a name that makes it easier for someone to know who’s network it is.

 AT&T customers can simplify their home network management with the free Smart Home Manager tool.

 While nothing is fool proof, this 60-minutes home network security challenge can save a lot of potential headache in the future.
 To take it one step further, many internet providers provide additional security tools to help.
-For example, AT&T Internet customers can download the AT&T Internet Security Suite.
+For example, most customers with AT&T Fiber service can get AT&T Internet Security through Smart Home Manager.